sudara/melatonin_blur/README.md

 ### Inner Shadows

-Inner shadows function identically to drop shadows, **but remember to render them *after* the path**.
+Inner shadows function identically to drop shadows, with the same parameters.

+**Remember to render inner shadows *after* the path is rendered**.

 ```cpp
 class MySlider : public juce::Component